loveandpower/Newavep/README.md

 License
-BaseJumping - Base jumping for the ESX Framework.
+for the ESX Framework.

-Copyright (C) 2018 ESX-PUBLIC
+Copyright (C) 2019 ESX-PUBLIC & ESX-org & Fivem.net

 This program Is free software: you can redistribute it And/Or modify it under the terms Of the GNU General Public License As published by the Free Software Foundation, either version 3 Of the License, Or (at your option) any later version.